-The Forensic Laboratory has faced staffing challenges throughout 2018 and 2019.
-This was especially true for the Firearms Laboratory, which helps explain the noticeable drop in the number of cases completed for these years.
+The Forensic Laboratory has faced staffing challenges throughout 2018, 2019, and 2020.
+This was especially true for the Firearms and Toxicology Laboratories, which helps explain the noticeable drop in the number of cases completed for these years.
+However, in 2020 there was an increase in the total cases completed when compared to 2018 and 2019.